RaganrokV/UPECT/README.md

 #### To maximize the utility of UPECT for the research community, we provide open-access resources including the pre-trained model (UPECT-40M), all codes, and licensed fine-tuning data.
 We encourage other researchers to use various EV databases to study UPECT and explore its potential in other domains.

-## Note:
-#### We anticipate releasing Version 2 by 2026.
-V2 will be trained on 600,000 trips and feature a flexible architecture, enabling it to extend beyond energy consumption prediction to multi-task scenarios such as trip generation, charging demand prediction, and aging assessment.
-Once fully tested and debugged, we will upload it to a new repository and update a redirect link here.
-If you have any ideas or suggestions regarding in-vehicle general artificial intelligence, we welcome your communication and collaboration.

 # Framework

 ![image](https://github.com/RaganrokV/UPECT/assets/73992419/e5724b74-4a8b-4d1f-aacd-700dce2bb595)